EtchedPixels/FUZIX/Kernel/platform/platform-v8080/README.md

 make diskimage

-Use the boot disk as drivea.dsk and the root disk as drivei.dsk.
+Use the boot disk as drivea.dsk and the root disk as drivep.dsk.
 It will also use drivej.dsk as swap.

+P drive is 7 at the boot prompt